rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 , anno gratiae Mdiij [1503]
 , MCCCCLXXXII le XV jour de decembre [1482]
 , MDCCXLIV [1744]
-(Comment: On publication: “M. D. CC.
-XLIV”)
+(Comment: On publication: "M. D. CC.
+XLIV")
 4D2.2.
 Chronograms.
 If the date appears only in the form of a chronogram, substitute for it the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a note